 Met your strange boyfriend/girlfriend online? visiting your significant other?

 You applied for a visa and wrote this as your purpose of visit.

 There is a high chance of visa denial if you will not provide any legit proof of your relationship with that person in Japan.

 The strongest evidence you can submit is passport stamps and a picture of you together.
-Say, two of you traveled to France with the same flight number, date stamp and had a photo together in front of Eiffel Tower.
+Say, two of you traveled to France with the same flight number, and date stamp and had a photo together in front of the Eiffel Tower.

 Submit two or more original photos and a copy of your partner’s passport stamp.
 Make sure that you send a clear and original photo.

 They know if you fake your purpose of travel.

 Your visa application will be refused if your Filipino friend in Japan is blacklisted, breached the visa condition, has a criminal background in both countries, or illegally working in Japan.
 Lack of evidence proving your relationship with your friend might also lead to visa denial especially if your friend is Japanese.
 You can submit supporting documents such as: